 That sort of experience changes one’s perspective on every aspect of life.
 Some by choice, others by force.
 Regardless of how, everything changes.
 One thing that changed in me was the definition of life.
 I stopped chasing the Lamborghini in my garage, the boat, the money, the always being on top.
-Well to be honest, I still want that boat.
-The HOW and WHO of life became more important than anything else.
+Well...
+I still want that boat.
+But the HOW and WHO of life became more important than anything else.

 I had to re-learn how to physically live.
-My new condition laid out severe restrictions on activity and diet.
+My new condition laid out several restrictions on activity and diet.
 I started paying real attention to how I physically existed in our world.
 It was a daily struggle and state of being that required constant attention.
 But it got easier.
 Life got easier.
-It became second nature for me to live with the activity and diet restrictions.
+It became second nature for me to live with the restrictions.

 Acquaintances also grew.
 I searched for more connection with others and amplified an already extroverted personality.
 I talked to anyone indiscriminately and dug for a deeper meaning in those conversations… What was important to the others?
 What motivated them?
 Where were they going, why, and how did they get to this point?
 What they did “for a living” (i.e. job function) became less and less important.

-Life was re-defined by relationships and experience.
+Life was re-defined as relationships and experience.
 I craved it more and more.
 I went back to school to study human capital.
 I changed from a successful technology and management career to one focused on influencing others’ lives.
 I sold almost everything I owned, boarded a ship, and sailed to Europe to develop more multicultural connections and explore what Life might bring me.
 I started teaching, studied coffee, and fostered new global friendships.